olib14/thermalmonitor/README.md

 # Thermal Monitor

-System temperatures at a glance.
+System temperatures at a glance

 ![Plasmoid on the panel and desktop, with popup shown](promo/banner1.png)